Ethan Murrow (Drawing & Printmaking Fellow ’16), WOODLAND MADRIGAL – SUCCULENT ODE (2016), graphite on paper 52x36in

 Local Cultural Council Grants

 Another Mass Cultural Council program that includes support for individual artists is the Local Cultural Council Program.
-Local Cultural Councils in 351 cities and towns throughout Massachusetts award smaller grants (typically averaging $200-$500) for cultural projects that benefit a specific Massachusetts community.
+Local Cultural Councils in 351 cities and towns throughout Massachusetts award smaller grants (typically averaging $500-$750) for cultural projects that benefit a specific Massachusetts community.
 Most councils accept applications from individual artists.
-In fact, several councils – including Somerville Arts Council, Worcester Arts Council, Springfield Cultural Council, Cultural Council of Northern Berkshire, and Boston Cultural Council (details on the Boston awards to come) – offer individual artist fellowships.
+In fact, several councils – including Somerville Arts Council, Worcester Arts Council, Cultural Council of Northern Berkshire, and Boston Cultural Council – offer individual artist fellowships.

 When applying for a Local Cultural Council project grant, you must explain how your project will benefit that particular community and engage its residents.
 Funding criteria and priorities vary from town to town, so the best way to see if your project is right for a particular community is to contact that LCC (find your local Local Cultural Council).
-The deadline every year is October 15 (extended to Oct.
-16 for FY18 cycle).
+The deadline every year is on or around October 15.

 Traditional Arts Apprenticeships

-If you’re a master artist of a traditional art form, and you’re looking to pass on your knowledge, our Traditional Arts Apprenticeships program offers funding for exceptional master artist/apprentice teams.
+If you’re a mentor artist of a traditional art form, and you’re looking to pass on your knowledge, our Traditional Arts Apprenticeships program offers funding for exceptional mentor artist/apprentice teams.

-Grants in the STARS Residencies go to MA schools to fund residencies for artists, scientists, and scholars.
-Schools apply for grants ranging from $500-$5,000 to support creative learning residencies (including by artists) of three days or more.
+Grants in the STARS Residencies fund residencies for artists, scientists, and scholars.
+Schools, artists, and cultural organizations apply for grants ranging from $2.500–$5,500 to support creative learning residencies (including by artists) of three days or more.

 Frank Gregory, CATHERDRAL UP (2014), oil on canvas, 15x18in.
 Frank Gregory received a 2016 Provincetown Art Association and Museum’s Lillian Orlowsky and Wiliam Freed Foundation Grant